 There’s a difference between your healthcare costs and debt you incur because of healthcare.
 A bill is charged directly to you and has a specific due date.
 The due date can be extended, but after a certain amount of time, this bill will be sent to a debt collection agency.

-It’s once this bill gets to collections that it becomes medical debt that can affect your credit.
+It’s once this bill gets to collections that it becomes medical debt, that is when it shows up on your credit report and can affect your credit score.

 Table of Contents

 Keeping medical bills from getting on your credit report